 - You get to choose the companies in which the IRA invests

-Rules To Investing In Private Equity Through IRA
+Rules of Investing in PPMs Through an IRA

 - Your IRA cannot purchase any private stock that you already own